Improwised/kb.repairrabbit.github.io/content/customers/How-to-check-an-invoice-appointment-and-ticket-of-the-customer.md

 draft= false
 +++

-Go to “ Customers”
+“Customers”
 ![How to check an invoice, appointment and ticket of the customer?](/images/customers/how_can_i_check_invoice_appointment_tickets_of_the_customer/go_to_customers.png)

 Search the customer,
 ![How to check an invoice, appointment and ticket of the customer?](/images/customers/how_can_i_check_invoice_appointment_tickets_of_the_customer/search_the_customer.png)

-select “View”
+“View”
 ![How to check an invoice, appointment and ticket of the customer?](/images/customers/how_can_i_check_invoice_appointment_tickets_of_the_customer/click_view.png)

-Click “Tickets”, “Appointments” or  an “invoices” for detail information of any of the category.
+Select “Tickets”, “Appointments” or  an “invoices” for detail information of any of the category.
 ![How to check an invoice, appointment and ticket of the customer?](/images/customers/how_can_i_check_invoice_appointment_tickets_of_the_customer/select_tickets_appointments_invoices.png)